ibm-cloud-docs/vmwaresolutions/vmonic/iam.md

 You can add new users to the {{site.data.keyword.cloud_notm}} account so that these users can share the services and resources that are provisioned for the account.
 For more information, see [Inviting users to access services and resources](../vmonic/iamuserinvite.html).

 You can also manage the access for existing users, including modifying existing access, assigning new access, and reviewing assigned access.
 To manage access for users, you must be the account owner or you must have the **Administrator** platform management role.
-For more information, see [Managing IAM access](../../../iam/mngiam.html).
+For more information, see [Managing access to resources](../../../iam/mngiam.html).

 ## Migrating existing instances to IBM Cloud accounts